Flown writing instruments from the Mercury, Gemini & Apollo missions

 The issue of pencil leads breaking off and floating around in zero-g doesn't seem to have been a problem during the Gemini or Apollo missions.
 Bill Pogue stated that he never saw any broken leads floating around during the 84 day Skylab III mission (on which five or six of these pencils were flown), and believed that any such loose debris would have been quickly drawn into the Skylab air duct system and safely collected in the return filter.

-On Apollo 11 through Apollo 17 each crew member carried one mechanical pencil, but on Apollo 9 four pencils were carried, and on Apollo 10 although the Commander carried one, the Lunar Module Pilot carried three, and the Command Module Pilot carried five pencils.
+According to the stowage lists, on Apollo 11 through Apollo 17 each crew member carried one mechanical pencil, but on Apollo 9 four pencils were carried, and on Apollo 10 although the Commander carried one, the Lunar Module Pilot carried three, and the Command Module Pilot carried five pencils.

 The Garland pencil continued to be used on at least the early Shuttle missions, as evidenced by Jack Lousma's STS-3 flown writing instruments consigned to the June 2011 Heritage space auction.